GMP Standard Operating Procedures (SOP)

 – Special care is to be taken when handling the new 20L drum of IPA.

-– Use the lifter provided for lifting and moving the heavy drums.
+– Use the lifter provided to lift and move the heavy drums.

 – Do NOT open IPA near electric devices/motors or other ignition sources.